KelvinTichana-creator/Baobab_Mentorship/README.md

 Navigate to the project directory: cd baobab-mentorship-cleaning-app
-Install the required Python packages:

-pip install -r requirements.txt
+Install the required Python packages: pip install -r requirements.txt
 Usage

-Run the Streamlit app locally using the following command: streamlit run streamlit_app.py
+2. Run the Streamlit app locally using the following command: streamlit run streamlit_app.py
 This will start the app and open it in your default web browser.
 Upload an Excel file containing mentorship applications using the "Upload an Excel file" button.
 The app will process the data, separate applications into "Complete Applications" and "Incomplete Applications" based on the completion status, and display the filtered DataFrames.
 You can download the cleaned data as separate Excel files by clicking the provided download links.
 The app also saves the last processed row index, so you can continue processing applications from where you left off.
+Deployment (Optional)

+You can deploy the app to a cloud platform like Heroku to make it accessible to others.
+Here are the general steps:

+Create a Heroku account if you don't have one.
+Install the Heroku CLI.
+Follow Heroku's deployment guidelines to deploy your Streamlit app.
+Author

+Kelvin Carrington Tichana
+License
+MIT Licence
+This table of contents will help users quickly navigate to the relevant sections of your `README.md` for easy reference.